Castledermot: Notable features

 The River Lerr (a tributary of the larger River Barrow, the second longest river in Ireland) flows through the town.

-In the town there are various remains including Castledermot Round Tower, Saint John's Tower and two well-preserved granite high crosses and the ruins of Castledermot Abbey, a Franciscan friary.
+In the town, there are various remains including Castledermot Round Tower, Saint John's Tower and two well-preserved granite high crosses and the ruins of Castledermot Abbey, a Franciscan friary.
 5 km away is Kilkea Castle, once the residence of the Duke of Leinster, but now a hotel and health farm.
+The north high cross contains scenes from both the new and old testaments and has interlocking spirals.
+The south high cross is taller and its west face if is filled with biblical scenes.
 The castle was built by the English Norman Hugh de Lacy in 1180, and later passed to the Fitzgeralds.
 Gerald FitzGerald, 11th Earl of Kildare, is said to have practised magic in Kilkea Castle which earned him the nickname "the Wizard Earl".

 Education

 There are two schools in the town.
 The national school, Scoil Diarmada, is on the Athy road out of Castledermot and was opened in January 2009.
 It has two floors, and an elevator for easier access for disabled people.
-The secondary school, Colaiste Lorcain, is located on the main street.
+The secondary school, Coláiste Lorcáin, is located on the main street.